zextras/carbonio-preview-ce/README.md

 gunicorn controller:app --config gunicorn.conf.py
 ```

-There are others alternatives, you can also start the program from the main class (if you want to debug it). **keep in
+There are others alternatives, you can also start the program from the main class (if you want to debug it).
-mind that starting from the main class does not load LibreOffice as the loading is done inside the gunicorn.conf.py file.**

 ## CI and Tests 🤖